Blackburn Meadows Power Station: Coal-fired power station

 The first power station on the site was built in 1921 by the Sheffield Corporation, to support the steel industry in the Lower Don Valley.
 The station originally comprised three 6 MW and one 10 MW steam turbines.
-The station was expanded in the 1930s.
+The station was expanded in several phases in the 1930s.
+Firstly in 1933 one 25,000 kW, 3000 r.p.m. turbo-generator set with three boilers was installed.
 Hyperboloid cooling towers 6 and 7 were constructed between 1937 and 1938, replacing earlier square cooling towers.
 They were designed by LG Mouchell and Partners.
 The cooling towers had a total capacity of 10,500,000 gallons per hour.

 Blackburn Meadows operated in conjunction with Neepsend and Kelham Island power stations.

 The station was nationalised in 1948 and operated by the British Electricity Authority (1948–1955), the Central Electricity Authority (1955–1957) then from 1 January 1958 the Central Electricity Generating Board.
 It had a generating capacity of 72 megawatts and was closed on 27 October 1980.
 The station comprised two Metropolitan Vickers 50 MW and two 30 MW English Electric turbo-alternators.
 The coal-fired boilers generated 1,500,000 lb/h (189 kg/s) of steam at 580 psi (40 bar) and 427 °C. There were three Stirling tri-drum boilers each rated at 100,000 lb/hr; three Stirling tri-drum and three Mitchell tri-drum boilers each rated at 160,000 lb/hr; and two Mitchell tri-drum boilers each rated at 190,000 lb/hr.

 The annual output of the station was:

 Most of the station was demolished following the closure in October 1980, but two of the cooling towers were left standing until August 2008.